Applicability of hybrid planar films of biaxial nematics for in-plane switching:A detailed Monte Carlo study: Results and Discussion

 \subsection{Type-B Film}

-Introduction of biaxial coupling between the substrates and the surface film layers, in the presence of an already constrained bent primary director, introduces incompatible boundary conditions on the minor axes as well, and seem to lead to some curious manifestations.
+The simulations of the Type-B film were carried out similarly using different anchoring conditions at the substrates, as mentioned earlier.
+We note that in this film the interaction between the substrate and the surface film layers is biaxial in nature, similar to the interaction between the LC molecules in the bulk.
+This system undergoes two transitions at $T_{1}=1.014$, and the second at $T_{2}=0.527$, exhibiting the sequence $N_{B} - N_{U}^{'} - I$ (see Fig.~\ref{fig:6}).
+Introduction of biaxial coupling between the substrates and the surface film layers, in the presence of an already constrained bent director of the molecular $\textit{z}$-axes, introduces incompatible boundary conditions on the minor axes as well, and seem to lead to interesting manifestations.

-Referring to Fig.~\ref{fig:6}, it may be noted that the onset of biaxial order in Type-B film occurs only at the $N_{U} - N_{B}$ transition unlike the case of Type - A film.
-Further, Figs.~\ref{fig:7a} and \ref{fig:7b} show that all order parameter susceptibilities, except that of $R^{2}_{22}$, display appreciable fluctuations in the biaxial phase, and these are reflected on their (average) order profiles as well.
+Referring to Fig. \ref{fig:6}, it may be noted that the the degree of biaxial order in the intermediate phase ($N_{U}^{'}$) is relatively smaller than in the same phase of Type-A film (Fig.\ref{fig:3}).
+Figs.\ref{fig:7a} and \ref{fig:7b} show the temperature variation of the order parameters and their susceptibilities.
+Interestingly, the dominant order $R^{2}_{00}$ and its susceptibility exhibit large fluctuations in the biaxial nematic phase, unlike in Type-A film.

 The system and layer-wise variations of different order parameters are shown in Figs.~\ref{fig:8a} - \ref{fig:8b}.
 The layer-wise $R^{2}_{00}$ values in Fig.~\ref{fig:8a} do not fluctuate in the biaxial phase and attain maximum ordering, interestingly unlike the system order parameter.
-The layer-wise biaxial order shows a non - zero value just below the $I-N_{U}$ transition and grows gradually, whereas the system biaxial order develops appreciably only at the $N_{U}-N_{B}$ transition.
+The layer-wise biaxial order shows a non - zero value just below the $I-N_{U}^{'}$ transition and grows gradually, while the system biaxial order develops more appreciably at the $N_{U}^{'}-N_{B}$ transition.
 Both fluctuate significantly in the biaxial phase similar to the other order parameters.
-The layer-wise $R^{2}_{02}$ and $R^{2}_{20}$ shown in Fig.~\ref{fig:8b} have small, nonzero values in the uniaxial nematic phase, but show similar fluctuations in the biaxial phase.
+The layer-wise $R^{2}_{02}$ and $R^{2}_{20}$ shown in Fig.~\ref{fig:8b} have small, nonzero values in the intermediate phase, they also fluctuate more in the biaxial phase.

-The layer-wise $\theta$ and layer-wise $\phi$ values shown in Figs.~\ref{fig:8c} depict variations with temperature in the two nematic phases, which are largely similar to the behaviour of Type - A film, but for significant fluctuations on the onset of the $N_{U} - N_{B}$ transition.
-It appears that the layer-wise magnitudes of the two dominant orders are relatively stable, but their orientations are not.
+The layer-wise $\theta$ and $\phi$ values shown in Fig.~\ref{fig:8c} depict variations with temperature in the two nematic phases, which are largely similar to the behaviour of Type-A film, but for significant fluctuations on the onset of the $N_{U}^{'} - N_{B}$ transition.
+It again appears that the layer-wise magnitudes of the two dominant orders are relatively stable, but their orientations are not.